lurym/vending_machine/README.md

 go run *.go
 ```

-In order to example API usage run
+To see how to use API execute usage script
 ```
 ./usage.sh
 ```